Shaaali/identity-apps/docs/guides/applications/web-app/oidc/oidc-settings.md

 It is recommended to use code grant for public clients.
 For single-page application templates, code grant is enabled by default.
 You can enable refresh token grant to get refresh tokens.
-But [implicit grant](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics-14#section-2.1.2) and [password](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics-14#section-2.4) grants are not recommended due to security reasons.
+However, [implicit grant](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics-14#section-2.1.2) and [password](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics-14#section-2.4) grants are not recommended due to security reasons.

 ### Public client
 <CommonGuide guide='guides/fragments/manage-app/oidc-settings/public-client.md'/>